szpotona/cloudify-migration/README.md

     -n
         Usage: -n max_number_of_attempts
         Optional flag.
-This flag is used to specify maximum number of attempts of single task during agent migration.
+This flag is used to specify the maximum number of attempts of a single task during agent migration.
 If this value is exceeded agent migration workflow will be cancelled.
-It's default value is -1, which means that there is no limit.
+Its default value is -1, which means that there is no limit.

     operation